 There is a table that moves into the opening of the scanner during the test and the patient may hear a series of very loud noises such as hums, knocks, beeps, and clicks.
 These are normal sounds of the scanner.

 The technologist will be able to talk with your child and tell him when the noises will occur and how long the sounds will last.
-Parents are welcome in the scan room if the child is awake.
+A parent or guardian is welcome in the scan room if the child is awake.

 The scanner does not touch or hurt the patient, however if an IV is required for contrast, minimal pain may occur during IV insertion.
 Contrast is a dye given to enhance the pictures.